randomnoun/java-to-graphviz/README.md

 /* gv-style: {
     node.try { gv-newSubgraph: true; }
     node.try > subgraph {
-      gv-idFormat : "cluster_t_${lineNumber}";
+      // subgraph ids must being with the text "cluster_" for graphviz to draw it as a subgraph gv-idFormat : "cluster_t_${lineNumber}";
       gv-labelFormat : "try";
       pencolor : black;